-It’s important that you have appropriate restrictions in your contracts so that when staff leave the organisation your business interests are protected.
+It is important that you have appropriate restrictive covenants in your contracts so that when staff leave the organisation your business interests are protected.

 Types of restrictions